 - Strangely enough the close can be the hardest part of speech writing.
 Here’s where you get to hit home your action point – the key thing you want your audience to do differently as a result of listening to your speech.
 Often the close is where speakers undermine the power of the rest of their speech.
 So, write a memorable conclusion that captures the essence of your speech, give it some punch, and stick to it!

-Speech writing step five: Test your material
+Speech writing step 5: Test your material

 Practice your speech several times so that you can feel comfortable with the material.
 Try the speech out on camera or to a friend to see which parts are most powerful and which you can take the red pen to.

 However skilled you are (or not) at speech writing, remember that you are the magic that makes the speech work.
-It’s your authentic YOU that will shine to the audience them and inspire them towards your message.
+It’s your authentic voice that will shine to the audience them and inspire them towards your message.

-Follow these speech writing tips, give it some practice and you’ll be sure to be a speech writing winner!
+Follow these speech writing tips, give it some practice and you’ll be sure to be a speech writing winner.